Are All Spiders Bad

 Brown Recluse Spider

 The bite of the brown recluse is extremely toxic, and is in the same family of poisons as snake venom.
 Victims bitten by a brown recluse may experience vomiting and fever.
 The bite area may become crusty and red, with a deep hole beneath the scab.
-This hole can take months to heal, and may become infected and experience tissue death.
-If you or a pet have been bitten by a brown recluse, you should immediately get medical treatment.
+Becasue this hole can take months to heal, it may become infected and experience tissue death.
+So if you or a pet have been bitten by a brown recluse, get medical treatment.

 Black Widow Spiders